madhu-shankar/blog/_posts/2017-04-30-Refactoring-Code-Katas.md

 3.[Yatzy Game Code Kata](https://github.com/emilybache/Yatzy-Refactoring-Kata)

 Among these code katas, GildedRose is one I have most heard of.
 These Katas have small code base and are really thought provoking.
 I will be solving each of these and I will try share all the thigs I learn while solving these.
+Do let me know in the comments if you know of any other great code kata..